WebAssembly/wide-arithmetic/proposals/128-bit-arithmetic/Overview.md

 optimizations (which Wasmtime, for example, does not already).
 Other runtime have not been surveyed yet to see if they already implement such optimizations.

+At this time it's not feasible to implement this fusing/peephole optimization in Wasmtime either.
+This largely boils down to the fact that a hypothetical `*.add_with_carry_*` instruction does not actually match what hardware supports.
+Native add-with-carry instructions require that the carry input is located in a special flags register that is completely different from other operands.
+This special register can't be register allocated and on x86\_64 is clobbered by many instructions.
+This means that Wasmtime, for example, has no optimizations around this previously and would require a significant investment of time and infrastructure to develop such optimizations (just for this one instruction).

+To make this instruction easier to translate in Wasmtime (and maybe other compilers? they haven't been surveyed) would require changing the definition of the instructions themselves.
+One possibility would be to add a `flag` type to WebAssembly which means that it's known to be a single bit at runtime and is only produced or consumed by these specific instructions.
+This still doesn't match hardware, though, because the carry bit is completely different from normal instruction outputs.
+Another possible alternative would be to introduce the concept of implicit flags to WebAssembly itself (e.g. a "wasm flags register").
+For example `i64.add_with_carry_u` would have the type `[i64 i64] -> [i64]` where the execution state implicitly handles the carry flag.

 The conclusion so far is that overflow flags are not the best means to achieve good performance of 128-bit arithmetic at this time.
+The naive version of the instructions are seen as too difficult to compile optimally given today's compilers (assuming others are similar to Wasmtime).
+The easiest alternative for wasm compilers, adding an implicit "wasm flags register" which instructions modify, is seen as too large of a change for the WebAssembly specification relative to the benefit.
+This proposal has been measured to yield significant speedups on benchmarks with bignum operations and 128-bit operations alike.
+The gap between native and WebAssembly is not 0% but it is significantly reduced from prior (e.g. previously 2x slower and afterwards 10% slower, on multiple architectures).

-Overflow flags might be useful to other use cases in their own right (unrelated to 128-bit arithmetic), but for 128-bit arithmetic focused cases the `i64.{add,sub}128` instructions are seen as simpler alternatives for compilers to implement in addition to toolchains to generate.
+Overflow flags might be useful to other use cases in their own right (unrelated to 128-bit arithmetic or bignum), but for 128-bit arithmetic focused cases the `i64.{add,sub}128` instructions are seen as simpler alternatives for compilers to implement in addition to toolchains to generate.

 ### Alternative: 128-bit multiplication